andrewbartnik/mosaiks_featurization/README.md

 With MPC access as described above, a user has several options to begin creating their Random Convolutional Features (RCFs).
 An overview of the steps are as follows:

-### Step 1 - Create a grid of points

-Use the `dense_grid.ipynb` to execute the following steps:

-- Create a uniform grid of points over the region of interest, or load a file containg the pre-produced latitude and longitude points to featurize
-  - User selects a country or region and a grid will be created
-  - User can supply geometry or a country code can be specified to use the `geopandas` shapefiles
-  - For gridding the country of Zambia specifically, a user has two options: `equal angle` cells versus `equal area` grid cells
-    - `equal angle` grids are produced using the latitude/longitude geodetic coordinate reference system, EPSG 4326, which is based on Earth's center of mass
-      - results in each point representing a 0.01 by 0.01 degree grid cell that will be featurized
-      - This is roughly 1 km<sup>2</sup> (exact area varies by geographic location)
-      - This means a pre-processed, user-supplied file should have points with a minimum distance of 0.01 degrees to avoid overlap
-    - `equal area` grids are produced using the local coordinate reference system for the region of interest
-      - The local EPSG for the country of Zambia is the defualt, but the relevant EPSG for another region of interest may be supplied by the user

-### Step 2 - Select a featurization notebook
+### Step 1 - Select a featurization notebook

 The featurization notebooks are:

-- `rcf_multiband.ipynb`
-  - For use with the `landsat-c2-l2` satellite collection or `sentinel-2-l2a`
 - `Sentinel_2_RGB.ipynb`
   - For use with `sentinel-2-l2a` in only the visible spectrum.
   - MUCH faster than other options
-- `s2_l8_multiband.ipynb`
-  -  For use with the `landsat-8-c2-l2` satellite collection or `sentinel-2-l2a`
-  -  `landsat-8-c2-l2` is now deprecated in favor of the `landsat-c2-l2` collection

-### Step 3 - Select Options
+### Step 2 - Select Options

 Options include selecting a satellite collection, the number of features to produce, the spectral bands, select the time period.
-These options are selected in the `rcf_multiband.ipynb`, `Sentinel_2_RGB.ipynb`, or `s2_l8_multiband.ipynb` notebooks.
+All are selected in the `Sentinel2_RGB.ipynb` notebook.

 - Select a satellite
   - `landsat-8-c2-l2`